Paula Yates: Death

 On 17 September 2000, on Pixie's 10th birthday, Yates died at her home in Notting Hill at the age of 41 of a heroin overdose.
 The coroner ruled that it was not a suicide, but a result of "foolish and incautious" behaviour.
-Yates was discovered in the presence of her then-four-year-old daughter, Tiger Lily.
-A friend disclosed during the inquest that Yates had not taken illegal drugs for nearly two years, and the coroner, Paul Knapman, concluded that although the amount Yates had taken would not have killed an addict, "an unsophisticated taker of heroin" like Yates had no tolerance to the drug.
+Yates was discovered in the presence of her four-year-old daughter, Tiger Lily.
+A friend disclosed during the inquest that Yates had not taken illegal drugs for nearly two years, and the coroner, Paul Knapman, concluded that although the amount Yates had taken would not have killed an addict, "an unsophisticated taker of heroin" like Yates had no tolerance for the drug.

-Soon after Yates's death, Geldof assumed foster custody of Tiger Lily so that she could be brought up with her three older half-sisters, Fifi, Peaches and Pixie.
+Soon after Yates's death, Geldof assumed foster custody of Tiger Lily so that she could be brought up with her three elder half-sisters, Fifi, Peaches and Pixie.
 Her aunt, Tina Hutchence, the sister of Michael Hutchence, was denied permission by the judge to apply for Tiger Lily to live with her in California.
-In 2007, Geldof adopted Tiger Lily and changed her surname to Geldof; as of 2019, Tiger's legal name was Heavenly Hiraani Tiger Lily Hutchence Geldof.
+In 2007, Geldof adopted Tiger Lily and changed her surname to Geldof; as of 2022, Tiger's legal name was Heavenly Hiraani Tiger Lily Hutchence-Geldof.

-On 7 April 2014, Yates's second-oldest daughter, Peaches, also died of a heroin overdose, aged 25.
+On 7 April 2014, Yates's second-eldest daughter Peaches also died of a heroin overdose, aged 25.
 One day before her death, she uploaded a picture to her Instagram of herself as a young girl and her mother under the caption "Me and my Mum."

 Legacy

-On 13 March 2023, Yates was the subject of a two-part Channel 4 documentary, which looked at her life and career.
-The documentary, highlighted the intense media surrounding Yates and the often negative coverage in the British press.
-Paula included interviews with her friends and social commentators including best friend Belinda Bewin, Nicky Clarke, Robbie Williams and Grace Dent, and used archive footage of Yates and previously unheard recorded interviews, conducted shortly after the death of Hutchence.
-Bewin revealed that she and Yates had been shopping on the Fulham Road in London, when they met Diana, Princess of Wales, who told Yates: "I love it when you're on the front page of the papers, because it means I got the day off".
+On 14 March 2023, Yates was the subject of a two-part Channel 4 documentary, entitled Paula, which looked at her life and career.
+The documentary highlighted the intense media surrounding Yates and the often negative coverage in the British press.
+Paula included interviews with her friends and social commentators including best friend Belinda Brewin, Nicky Clarke, Robbie Williams, Vanessa Feltz and Grace Dent, and used archive footage of Yates and previously unheard recorded interviews, conducted shortly after the death of Hutchence.
+Brewin revealed that she and Yates had been shopping on the Fulham Road in London, when they met Diana, Princess of Wales, who told Yates: "I love it when you're on the front page of the papers, because it means I got the day off".

 In a review for Paula, Lucy Mangan, writing for The Guardian, hailed the documentary as "a glorious celebration of the most witty, flirty woman to ever grace our TVs" and gave the show 4/5 stars.
 Carol Midgeley, writing for The Times, also gave the documentary 4/5 stars, opining that Yates was a "fizzling force of nature".
+Gerard Gilbert, writing for the newspaper I, rated the documentary 3/5 stars, adding that he "was left with a tragic sense that Yates's untimely death robbed us of an intriguing second act".

+The first episode of the documentary garnered 970,000 viewers, beating that night's BBC2 and Channel 5 offerings.